Camden Waterfront

-The Camden Waterfront, also known as the Central Waterfront, is a commercial and entertainment district in Camden, New Jersey, on the Delaware River south of the Ben Franklin Bridge and north of Port of Camden.
+The Camden Waterfront, also known as the Central Waterfront, is a commercial and entertainment district on the waterfront of Camden, New Jersey, on the Delaware River south of the Ben Franklin Bridge and north of Port of Camden.

 The Waterfront South was founded in 1851 by the Kaighns Point Land Company.
 During World War II, Waterfront South housed many of the industrial workers for the New York Shipbuilding Company.
 Currently, the Waterfront is home to many historical buildings and cultural icons.
 The Waterfront South neighborhood is a federal and state historic district due to its history and culturally significant buildings, such as the Sacred Heart Church and the South Camden Trust Company.
 The Central Waterfront is located adjacent to the Benjamin Franklin Bridge and is home to the Nipper Building (also known as The Victor), the Adventure Aquarium, and Battleship New Jersey.

 The district is characterized by its visitor attractions and its location offering views of the river and the Center City skyline.
 It is served by RiverLink Ferry which crosses the river to Philadelphia and the Cooper St-Rutgers, Aquarium, and Entertainment Center stations of the River Line light rail system.
 According to the 2000 U.S. census, the neighborhood has a population of 962.